 FOR HIM TOO.
 Even though men don’t use as many cosmetic products as women do, they also deserve clean, safe, toxin-free skincare products.
 Beautycounter launched this year a line for men, COUNTERMAN, and a gift pack for this holiday season.

 Anti-cellulite.
-I hadn’t even heard the word fascia until about two years ago, when the discussion about fascia became more mainstream.
-According to the founder of Fascia Blaster, Ashley Black, “when fascia is tight or adhered it forms a grid just below the skin like a chain link fence.
-Any fat pushing up through the fascia will look like a marshmallow pushing through the chain link fence, which is what causes the look of cellulite.
+I hadn’t even heard the word fascia until about two years ago when the discussion about fascia became more mainstream.
+According to the founder of Fascia Blaster, Ashley Black, “when fascia is tight or adhered it forms a grid just below the skin like a chain-link fence.
+Any fat pushing up through the fascia will look like a marshmallow pushing through the chain-link fence, which is what causes the look of cellulite.
 By using the FasciaBlaster® to loosen, break up, and smooth out fascial restrictions, we can lessen the look of cellulite!”
 Amen!
 Another gift I got from my sister :)).

 For the chefs

 Non-toxic cookware.
-Since we use cookware everyday mostly combined with heat, this is one of the areas that is a priority when adopting a healthy lifestyle.
-So far stainless steel is the safest option out there, with some ceramic and glass for bakeware, as well as some ceramic coated products that are good quality.
+Since we use cookware every day mostly combined with heat, this is one of the areas that is a priority when adopting a healthy lifestyle.
+So far stainless steel is the safest option out there, with some ceramic and glass for bakeware, as well as some ceramic coated products that are of good quality.
 Non-stick is a no-no. Cast iron is ok, as long as it’s not used every day.
 This one is a particular incredible offer (I hope it will last), two of my favorite pans (I have both) in a set with the price of one.
 And in general, any stainless steel All-Clad product is worth the investment, they are made to last a lifetime.
 (It might look like but I am not affiliated with All-Clad in any way, I just love and use their products, and my husband and I always buy them as presents to each other).

 Good knives.
 I could not imagine cooking without good knives.
-I get a lot of questions about my cutting skills, which are not that good (I even cut myself very often, haha), but with a good knife you can achieve anything.
-In fact, we built our collection of Global knives because my mother in law always gifts us one, and I sometimes buy my husband new ones for his birthday (he absolutely loves them so I know for sure is a hit).
+I get a lot of questions about my cutting skills, which are not that good (I even cut myself very often, haha), but with a good knife, you can achieve anything.
+In fact, we built our collection of Global knives because my mother-in-law always gifts us one, and I sometimes buy my husband new ones for his birthday (he absolutely loves them so I know for sure is a hit).

 A food processor.
-I did not have a food processor until few months ago, but now I can’t imagine life without it.
-I don’t use it every day but it’s great to make sauces and dressings like my spinach pesto and nut butters.
+I did not have a food processor until a few months ago, but now I can’t imagine life without it.
+I don’t use it every day but it’s great to make sauces and dressings like my spinach pesto and nut butter.
 I have the 7 cup Kitchen Aid, the new model, and I would not mind at all if someone would gift it to me (unfortunately I had to buy it).

 A blender.
-Same story with the blender.
+The same story with the blender.
 Never owned one until I read the Plant Paradox book and I realized I can’t start with the smoothie if I don’t have a blender.
 For a good price-quality ratio the Ninja Blender is a great buy (the one I own), but if I had the money I would get a Vitamix.